Joaquín Balaguer: Early life and introduction to politics

-First presidency and its aftermath
+Vice presidency and first presidency (1957–1962)

-When Trujillo arranged to have his brother Héctor re-elected to the presidency in 1957, he chose Balaguer as vice-president.
+When Trujillo arranged to have his brother Héctor re-elected to the presidency in 1957, he chose Balaguer as vice president.
 Three years later, when pressure from the Organization of American States (OAS) convinced Rafael that it was inappropriate to have a member of his family as president, Trujillo forced his brother to resign, and Balaguer succeeded to the post.

 The situation was dramatically altered, however, when Trujillo was assassinated in May 1961.
 Balaguer initially remained president, with the real power held by Trujillo's son, Ramfis.
 They initially took steps to liberalize the regime, granting some civil liberties and easing Trujillo's tight censorship of the press.

 Meanwhile, he revoked the nonaggression pact made with Cuba in January 1961.
 These measures did not go nearly far enough for a populace who had no memory of the instability and poverty that preceded Trujillo, and wanted more freedom and a more equitable distribution of wealth.
 At the same time, Ramfis' reforms went too far for the hard-line trujillistas led by his own uncles, Héctor and José Arismendi Trujillo.
 As the OAS continued economic sanctions imposed for Trujillo's attempted murder of Venezuelan President Romulo Betancourt, Ramfis warned that the country could descend into civil war between left and right.

 Although official and unofficial repression of the opposition parties (the Dominican Revolutionary Party and National Civic Union, as well as the communist Dominican Popular Movement) continued, Balaguer publicly condemned this repression and in September he pledged to form a coalition government.
 Hector and Jose Trujillo left the country in October but the opposition parties demanded Ramfis withdraw from the government as well.
 At the end of October, Ramfis announced that he would resign if the OAS agreed to lift the economic sanctions.
-The OAS agreed on November 14 but Ramfis’ uncles returned to the country the following day, hoping to lead a military coup.
+The OAS agreed on November 14 but Ramfis' uncles returned to the country the following day, hoping to lead a military coup.
 Ramfis resigned and went into exile on November 17 and rumours circulated that Air Force general Fernando Arturo Sánchez Otero would support pro-Castro revolutionaries.
 The United States now sent a small fleet of ships and 1,800 marines to patrol Dominican waters.
 The US consul informed Balaguer that these forces stood ready to intervene at his request, and would be supported by forces from Venezuela and Colombia.
 Air Force general Pedro Rafael Ramón Rodríguez Echavarría announced his support for Balaguer and bombed pro-Trujillo forces.
 The Trujillo brothers again fled the country on November 20 and Echavarría became Secretary of Armed Forces.